miku/aboutgo/topics/language/packages/README.md

 However, the `$GOPATH` is [still relevant](https://github.com/golang/go/wiki/GOPATH), it is not not used for tracking dependencies anymore.

+## Exercise

+Go into the `template` directory:

+// Exercise: Write a short command line program, that uses this function and
+// prints out a value, e.g. the result of Inc(10).

 ## Internal packages

 Since Go 1.5, there is the mechanism to hide packages and restrict their importability - called internal packages.